-- One of New York City’s best (and first) department stores.
+- One of New York City’s first department stores

-- Known for their signature big, small and medium brown bags.
+- Known for their signature small, medium, and big brown bags

-- Includes many of the world’s leading luxury brands.
+- Carries many of the world’s leading luxury brands.

 - Personal Shopping Assistance